kluivert-queiroz/wipro-code-challenge/challenge-functions/README.md

 * **File**: `src/smaller.js`

-* **What should this do?** This must return the amount of numbers that are smaller than each number of given array.
+* **What should this do?** This function must return the amount of numbers that are smaller than each number of given array.

 * **Entries**: An array of numbers.